 Top 5 Ingredients: 1.
 Organic Chicken, 2.
 Chicken Meal, 3.
 Meat Protein Isolate, 4.
 Chicken Fat, 5.
 Dried Plain Beet Pulp

 Wysong is pretty well-known for creating dog foods with unprecedented nutrient levels.
-But if you’re precisely looking for a low-carb solution, their Epigen Starch-Free Dry Food would be our recommendation.
-The formula is specifically made to provide pets with a starch-free ancestral diet with staggering protein levels, so it’s no surprise that it consists of almost 60% protein.
+But if you’re looking for a low-carb solution, their Epigen Starch-Free Dry Food would be our recommendation.
+The formula provides pets with a starch-free ancestral diet with staggering protein levels, so it’s no surprise that it consists of almost 60% protein.

-Not only this, but the dog food is also made up of 15% fats and contains a variety of micronutrients like vitamins, probiotics, and antioxidants.
+This dog food is also made up of 15% fats and contains a variety of micronutrients like vitamins, probiotics, and antioxidants.
 Wysong uses a proprietary extrusion process to manufacture this food that eliminates all starchy carbs from the end product.
-This only leaves space for almost 11% of carbs, most of which are sourced from vegetables and fruits.
+This only leaves space for almost 11% of carbs, most of which come from vegetables and fruits.

 14. ORIJEN Fit & Trim Grain-Free Dry Dog Food